This article will touch on the most common microgreen diseases (and some not-so-common).

 Microgreens need to be thoroughly washed before they’re served.

 Several organic products can be used to control insect pests.
-However, read the labels carefully and follow the directions strictly to avoid harming your plants.
+However, read the labels carefully and follow the directions to avoid harming your plants.

 Final Word about Microgreen Diseases